mar-veloper/task-app/README.md

 For the back end I am using a headless CMS called *Strapi*.

-Since I am trying to learn, feel free to correct me by forking and pulling some request.
+Since I am trying to learn, feel free to help me by forking and pulling some request.

 > Share your knowledge with me so I can use it and share it with others too.